Shashank-Marwade/P1-django-take-home-assignment/README.md

 - **Web Interface**: A Leaflet map that visualizes food trucks near a specified location.
 - **Command Line Interface (CLI)**: Provides a quick lookup to find nearby food trucks based on user-input latitude and longitude.
+- **Logging**: The application incorporates a robust logging system to capture and record key events and errors.
+This feature is critical for troubleshooting, maintenance, and ensuring the reliability of the application over time.
+Logs can help track down issues such as unexpected data values, like NaNs, or operational problems.

 ## 🛠️ Technology Stack